uwetom/media-production-worksheets/wk15-using-external-data/index.md

 ## How JSON works
 JSON files are structured using a ```key : value``` system.
-A simple JSON file might look like this:
+A simple example JSON file might look like this:
 ```Javascript
 { "latitude": 52.52, "longtitude": 13.419, "location": "Bristol"}
 ```